The Do’s and Don’ts of Medicare AEPAugust 19, 2021

 What you Should do During Medicare AEP

-Even if you think you have the best Medicare plan in the world, here are a few things you should definitely do during or leading up to Medicare AEP (October 15 – December 7):
+Even if you think you have the best Medicare plan in the world, here are a few things you should definitely do during or leading up to Medicare AEP (October 15 – December 7).
+If you need help with this, we advise giving us a call.

 1. Check Eligibility for Savings.